kyma-project/telemetry-manager/docs/user/04-metrics.md

 You activated a MetricPipeline and metrics start streaming to your backend.

-To check that the pipeline is running, wait until all status conditions of the MetricPipeline in your cluster have status `True`:
+To check that the pipeline is running, wait until the status conditions of the MetricPipeline in your cluster have status `True`:

 ```bash
 kubectl get metricpipeline